Blog ComparisonsTop 18 Canny Alternatives in 2025

 4. Upvoty

-Upvoty is a Canny alternative best suited for small and medium-sized teams.
-It comes with feedback boards, roadmaps, and changelogs.
+Upvoty is a Canny alternative best suited for small teams looking to collect customer feedback.
+It comes with feedback voting boards, roadmaps, and changelogs.
 It supports more languages but lacks many essential features and has an outdated user interface.

 What Upvoty has that Canny doesn't?